Shelby-M/09-Challenge/README.md

 ## Usage
-This is where you would explain how to download application from the repository
+This is the section of the readme to describe usage for the application

 ## Contribution
-This is where you would explain contributions, and how one would contribute
+This is the section of the readme to describe contributions and how to make contributions

 ## License
-This application is covered under The ISC License, Please click the link for more information on this license : (https://opensource.org/licenses/ISC)
+This application is covered under The Mozilla Public License, Please click the link for more information on this license : (https://opensource.org/licenses/MPL-2.0)

 ## Test